 2019 National Lewis & Clark Conservation Awards

-Retired Major League Baseball first baseman Adam LaRoche will be honored with the Corps of Discovery National Conservation Award.
+Retired Major League Baseball first baseman Adam LaRoche was honored with the Corps of Discovery National Conservation Award.
 It is the top award given by MCHF for leadership in conservation at the national level.
-This award is given to an individual base upon exemplary service, inspiration and commitment to benefit the conservation cause.
+This award is given to an individual based upon exemplary service, inspiration and commitment to benefit the conservation cause.
 LaRoche is a co-star of the Outdoor Channel’s Buck Commander and owner of E3 Ranch, E3 Meat Co. and E3 Chophouse.
 He’s an avid outdoorsman who allows the Buck Commander audience to see and feel his passionate for bow hunting whitetail deer.
 He’s also the chairman and executive director of the E3 Foundation, which is funded by the E3 companies and whose mission is to serve veterans and human-trafficking victims.
 The fifth generation E3 Ranch is managed with conservation and sustainable practices and the angus cattle are humanely treated, grass-fed and grain-finished.

 Former Missouri Department of Conservation (MDC) Commissioner Howard Wood was hand selected by Missouri Governor Mike Parson to receive the Governor’s State of Missouri Conservation Award.
 This award goes to an individual who reflects the spirit of conservation, shows outstanding leadership and has positively contributed to conservation principles and programs in Missouri.
 Wood, co-founder of Cequel III, an investment and management firm, and past president of the Conservation Federation of Missouri, has spent his life supporting conservation and protecting the outdoors in Missouri.
 His commitment to conservation is reflected through his business practices, public service, philanthropy and advocacy.